avamsykiran/Angular_23May24_12Jun24_5to7PM/README.md

         And these tools are executed on the developer machine not on the client.
         And for this purpose we need nodejs.

+    Angular CLI

+        is a frontier of commands or macros that help in creating and managing the strucutre of an angular application.
+        And also command for testing, packaging, and executing angular apps are found.

+        ng new app-name             creates a new angular app

+        cd app-name

+            ng serve                    compile, build, and host the package into a development server running on 4200 port ng serve --port 9899 -o     compile, build, and host the package into a development server running on 9899 port, and will launch the browser pointing to http://localhost:9899

+            ng build                    compile, build, and stores the package into 'dist' folder ng test                     compile, build, and runs the test cases

+            ng g artifact-type artifact-name    is used to generate angular artifacts.

+    Angular Archetecture

+        talks about the list of artifacts an angular application is made up of.

+        1. Each angular artifact is a typescript class.
+        2. Each class is marked with a decorator to identifiy its role.
+        3. Each of these decorators are passed a json-object called meta-data which has of the configuration.

+        Modules
+            @NgModule({
+                declarations:[],
+                imports:[],
+                exports:[],
+                providers:[],
+                bootstrap:[]
+            })
+            class SalesModule {

+            }

+        Directives
+            @Directive({
+                selector:'[appFastMovingStock]'
+                providers:[]
+            })
+            class FastMovingStockDirective {

+            }

+        Components
+            @Component({
+                selector:'app-dashboard',
+                templateUrl:'app-dashboard.component.html',
+                styleUrls:['app-dashboard.component.css'],
+                providers:[]
+            })
+            class SalesDashboardComponent {

+            }

+        Pipes
+            @Pipe({
+                name:'inwords'
+            })
+            class IntoWordsPipe {

+            }

+        Services
+            @Injectable({
+                providedIn:'root'
+            })
+            class StockService {

+            }

+    Angular Modules

+        Module is a isolated logical unit of an application.

+        Angular Modules and Javascript/Typescript modules live alongside one another in an angular app.

+        Angular Modules is a class by itself.

+            @NgModule({
+                declarations:[ /*list of all components, directive and pipes that belong to this module */ ], imports:[ /* list of other moduels we want to import from */ ], exports:[ /* list of components or pipes or directive thar belong here but are allowed to be used elsewhere */ ], providers:[ /* list of services that belong to this module */ ], bootstrap:[ /* list of Components that must be loaded along witht he Module */ ] })
+            class SalesModule {

+            }

+        Each angular application is hosued inside a top-level-module called 'ROOT MODULE'.
+The 'ROOT MODULE' is generally named as 'AppModule'.

+        'ROOT MODULE' will not have 'exports' section in its meta-data.

+        Only 'ROOT MODUELE' has 'bootstrap' section in its meta-data.

+        ng g module ModuleName        is the command used for creating a module

+    Angular Feature - Html Extendability

+        This allows us to create our own html elements and html attributes using angular framework.

+        These html-attributes created using angular framework are called Directives.
+        These html-elements created using angular framework are called Components.

+        index.html

+        <html>......</html>
+                |- <head>.....</head>
+                |- <body>.....</body>
+                         |- <app-root>....</app-root>
+                                        |- <app-header>...</app-header>
+                                        |- <app-emps-list>...</app-emps-list>
+                                        |- <app-vendors-list>...</app-vendors-list>
+                                        |- <app-orders-list>...</app-orders-list>